-A keen interest in astrophysics and high-performance computing encouraged me towards a PhD in space plasma physics, focusing on the multi-scale interaction with bodies immersed in the plasma.
+A keen interest in astrophysics and high-performance computing encouraged me towards a PhD in space plasma physics, focusing on the multi-scale interaction with bodies immersed in plasma.
 Along this path I updated the fully parallel and implicit particle-in-cell code iPic3D for the analysis of spacecraft charging, engaged in a performance comparison study between CPU, GPU and MIC architectures and developed the first 3-D fully kinetic and electromagnetic simulations of the solar wind interaction with lunar magnetic anomalies.
-This work allowed me to unravel the ion and electron dynamics leading to the formation of mini-magnetospheres, an effort rewarded with a cover article in Physical Review Letters and a visiting scientist position at LATMOS/UVSQ.
+This work unraveled the ion and electron dynamics leading to the formation of mini-magnetospheres, an effort rewarded with a cover article in Physical Review Letters and a visiting scientist position at LATMOS/UVSQ.

 Currently at NASA/SSERVI's IMPACT and the Laboratory for Atmospheric and Space Physics (CU Boulder, USA), I am exploring plasma-surface interactions with airless and (non)magnetized bodies in space and the laboratory.
 My collaborators and I have developed the first 3D fully kinetic simulations to disentangle the kinetic ion and electron dynamics of the solar wind interaction with outgassing comets, focusing on the Rosetta mission and comet 67P/Churyumov-Gerasimenko.
 Our work currently features as the APS Physics Viewpoint and on the NASA/SSERVI website.